Carrier Linguistic Committee

-The Carrier Linguistic Society (CLS), previously known as the Carrier Linguistic Committee, is a First Nations Organization that was incorporated into the Societies Act of British Columbia in 1973.
-It maintains both an online and physical presence, and is based in Fort St. James in British Columbia.
+The Carrier Linguistic Society (CLS), formerly the Carrier Linguistic Committee, is a First Nations not-for-profit organization that works to preserve the Carrier language.
+It was incorporated under the Societies Act of British Columbia in 1973 and maintains both an online and physical presence in Fort St. James.
 Upon establishment, the Carrier Linguistic Society also included a list of the official aims of the CLS.